antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Using scores for further characterization
 --------------------------------------------

-The expression patterns of these specific signature can be used to investigate the relative behaviour of cell types.
+The expression patterns of these specific signature can be used to investigate the relative behavior of cell types.
 We can do this by summarizing the expression data of all genes in the signature in each cell type in one number; a signature score.
 These scores can be compared in more dimensions, in this case signature dimensions.
 First we'll analyze the scores separately.

 *Dataset used:*
 * Mixed Neuroblastoma (MES-ADRN-CREST) - Versteeg/Etchevers - 34 - MAS5.0 - u133p2